jyztintan/tp/docs/UserGuide.md

 This feature is particularly useful when you need to focus on a subset of your client database that meets certain criteria.

+>
+> When performing multiple filter operations in sequence,
+> each new filter is applied to the original, full list of clients, not the subset produced by the previous filter.
+> This approach ensures clarity and consistency in search results

 <u>Filter by Name format:</u> `filter n/KEYPHRASE`

 - Returns the list of clients whose names contain the specified keyphrase.